 Soil replacement for residential yards

-We are working neighborhood by neighborhood to replace soil in qualifying residential yards in the Tacoma Smelter Plume area.
+We're working neighborhood-by-neighborhood to replace soil in qualifying residential yards in the Tacoma Smelter Plume area.
 We will contact you to discuss options when we reach your neighborhood.

 For news on the Yard Program’s accomplishments and upcoming work, visit the Yard Program updates page.